More than once as we sit soaking up sunshine and sipping on tea in her backyard, Anne Waldman alludes to her own death—but not in a macabre way.

 “Also,” Waldman adds, “working to undermine the patriarchy.
 Undermining his con.
 Sometimes you have to con a con to beat a con — and then you’re gone,” off to create the next great cultural shift.

-Trickster Feminism isn’t an easy read, by any means, but the symbolism and meaning waiting in the text is worth the labor — just like any good challenge.
+Trickster Feminism isn’t an easy read, but the symbolism and meaning waiting in the text is worth the labor.

 Waldman employs familiar and complex poetic devices to tell different stories within the collection.
 Some are written like ancient chants, fresh and ready for your next protest.
 Others use blues refrains or prose.

 But perhaps the most striking form is dithyramb, an irregular strain sung and danced in honor of Dionysus, the god of wine and fertility.
-These verses shun repetition, rhyme and echo to create something that is constantly new.
+These verses shun repetition, rhyme and echo to constantly create something new.

 “I think of poetry as the first religion,” Waldman says.
 “I think there’s always been poetry in human consciousness, whether it’s oral or scribbled on tree bark or incised on a little stone or cuneiform.